Gavarnie

 Gavarnie (/fr/; Gavarnia) is a former commune in the Hautes-Pyrénées department, Southwestern France.
 On 1 January 2016, it was merged into the new commune of Gavarnie-Gèdre.
 Gavarnie is known for the Cirque de Gavarnie, and the Gavarnie Falls in it, part of the UNESCO World Heritage Site Pyrénées – Mont Perdu.

 The Prime Meridian passes through Gavarnie, including at its southernmost point in France - the commune touches Aragon, Spain.

+Climate

+On average, Gavarnie experiences 114.8 days per year with a minimum temperature below 0 C, 6.2 days per year with a minimum temperature below -10 C, 12.4 days per year with a maximum temperature below 0 C, and 3.8 days per year with a maximum temperature above 30 C. The record high temperature was 35.6 C on 11 August 2025, while the record low temperature was -18.1 C on 8 February 2012.